Facilitating Youthâ€™s Access to Apprenticeships in Tulle (France), and Encouraging Youth to Complete Them

 Offering counseling before the start of an apprenticeship increased the likelihood of signing up for a pre-apprenticeship program, but did not improve take-up into apprenticeship programs.

 Individual counseling increased take-up into pre-apprenticeships by 54 percent, from 7.4 percent in the comparison group.
 This effect was concentrated among males, youth under 16 year of age, and those who had not found a host company when they applied to the apprenticeship training center.

 Individual counseling before signing an apprenticeship contract increased drop-out rates in the short-run, but decreased drop-out rates in the longer run.

 Six months after the start of the training program, personalized counseling increased apprenticeship drop-out rate by 5 percentage points, from an average of 11 percent in the comparison group.
-However, 2.5 years after the start of the program, only 10 percent of treatment youth had dropped out of the program, compared to 16 percent in the comparison group.
+However, 2.5 years after the start of the program, only 10 percent of program youth had dropped out of the program, compared to 16 percent in the comparison group.

 Individual counseling during the apprenticeship led more youth to change employers.

-Treatment group youth were 8 percentage points more likely to break their contract to change employers, compared to a comparison group average of 14 percent.
+Intervention group youth were 8 percentage points more likely to break their contract to change employers, compared to a comparison group average of 14 percent.
 Researchers believe that counselor support may have led some youth to realize they had made the wrong career choice and start another apprenticeship, accordingly.

 Many of the study’s participants were aware of the individual counseling services offered at youth centers at the onset of the evaluation.
 Youth in the comparison group were not offered individual counseling, yet they were free to seek for support from youth center counselors.
 This made it difficult for researchers to assess the true added value of offering such a program, since many comparison group youth still received counseling.
 To more accurately measure the effect of receiving intensive counseling, researchers evaluated a similar program across four French regions where apprenticeship applicants generally knew less about youth center counseling services.